legumeinfo/imjs-help/README.md

 - **reference** a single reference to another class
 - **collection** a collection of references to another class

 imjs queries are run against the actual data model class names and attributes, references, and collections.
-These names differ in some cases from the names shown on the mine, which can be synonyms for display purposes only.
+These names differ in some cases from the names shown on the mine, which may be aliases for display purposes.
+For example, `primaryIdentifier` is often called "LIS Identifier" on the mine.

 ## Example: Gene
 Here is the **Gene** data model; **Gene** extends **SequenceFeature**, which is any feature that is located on a chromosome.
 One does not list the entities for **SequenceFeature** in the **Gene** definition.
 These are *extra* entities added to the **Gene** class.